ehoai/.github/profile/README.md

 ## Contact Us

-For more information, questions, or feedback, please contact us at contact@hoai.lu or visit our [website](https://www.hai.lu).
+For more information, questions, or feedback, please contact us at contact@hai.lu or visit our [website](https://www.hai.lu).

 Let's build the future of AI together!